Ruebennase/EventStoreML/README.md

 ## Core Type: `core.TypeDeclared@1`

 `core.TypeDeclared@1` is the single built-in event type that bootstraps everything else.
 It declares new types and their schemas.
-It is self-declaring at the start of each .esml file.

 ### Payload schema (subset of JSON Schema)